mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - We do assume that a code running inside a TEE cannot be tampered with or its memory inspected.
 Similarly, we also require that remote attestation provided by a TEE are authentic and prove that only the code referenced in the attestation could have issued it.
 Therefore, all participants/organizations trust a TEE (in particular, the FPC Chaincode Enclave), which can provide such an attestation, regardless of at which peer/organization the TEE is hosted.

-- The TEE (FPC Chaincode Enclave) does not trust the hosting peer.
-That is, all data received via transaction invocations (e.g., the transaction proposal) or via state access operations (e.g., `get_state`) are considered untrusted.
+- However, given above-mentioned trust assumptions on peers, a TEE (FPC Chaincode Enclave) cannot trust the hosting peer.
+Hence all data received via transaction invocations (e.g., the transaction proposal) or via state access operations (e.g., `get_state`) must be considered untrusted.

 # FPC Lite Architecture